hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/4-html-text-elements.md

 ## HTML Tags And Elements

-The last article we breezed over the whole concept of the HTML Tags and Elements.
+In the last article, we breezed over the whole concept of HTML Tags and Elements.
 That is an important concept so we'll cover that now.
 Take a look at the following `<title>` tag.
 We talked about this tag in the last article but in case you missed it, the `<title>` tag displays the title of the site in the tab header.

 ```html
 <title>Site Title</title>